-Here we examine parameter uncertainties using a test case we like to call the "split" canonical model: a 1 km overburden shale $(m_1)$ , then two 50-m reservoir layers $(m_2)$ , $m_3$ ), and shale underburden $(m_4)$ .
-"Truth-case" data are synthetically generated with the shale background 1 $\Omega$ m $(m_1 = m_4 = 0)$ and the reservoirs 100 $\Omega$ m $(m_2 = m_3 = 2)$ .
-Because the reservoirs are thin relative to natural resolution, we expect the CSEM data to resolve only the total resistivity of the two reservoir layers, but there might be subtle depths preferencees.
+Here we examine parameter uncertainties using a test case we like to call the "split" canonical model: a 1km overburden shale (m_1) , then two 50m reservoir layers (m_2, m_3) , and shale underburden m_4 .
+"Truth case" data are synthetically generated with the shale background $1\Omega m \ (m_1 = m_4 = 0)$ and the reservoirs $100\Omega m \ (m_2 = m_3 = 2)$.
+Since the reservoirs are thin relative to natural resolution, we expect the CSEM data to resolve only the total resistivity of the two reservoir layers, but there may be subtle depths preferences.

-Samples drawn using the recentered bootstrap are shown in Figure 5.
-The spread of models is fairly wide, but there does appear to be a concentration of the anomaly in the deeper layer, parameter $m_3$ .
+Samples drawn using the re-centered bootstrap are shown in Figure.
+5. The spread of models is fairly wide, but there does appear to be a concentration of the anomaly in the deeper layer, parameter m_3 .
 This requires a little explanation.
-First, in the Monte Carlo experiment where we generate synthetic data from the standard three-layer canonical model with Gaussian noise, and invert for bootstrap MAP split-canonical (four-layer) models using globalized mode-searching, about 75% of the time the "most-likely mode" places all the anomaly in the deeper thin layer, so the layers obviously are thick enough to break the symmetry modestly.
-Second, the particular data used for the truth case produced a MAP solution $\hat{m} \approx (0.9, 2.3)$ , so the recentered bootstrap samples consequently are more concentrated in this region.
-The weak preference for the deep layer in the Monte Carlo experiment is of no great significance, but once the recentered bootstrap has been fired off with a MAP solution in a particular part of parameter space, bootstrap realizations clearly will be more sharply concentrated in that region than is desirable.
+Firstly, in the Monte Carlo experiment where we generate synthetic data from the standard 3-layer canonical model with Gaussian noise, and invert for bootstrap MAP split-canonical (4-layer) models using globalised mode-searching, about 75% of the time the "most-likely mode" places all the anomaly in the deeper thin layer \dagger , so the layers are obviously thick enough to break the symmetry modestly.
+Secondly, the particular data used for the "truth" case produced a MAP solution $\hat{m} \approx (0.9, 2.3)$, so the recentered bootstrap samples are consequently more concentrated in this region.
+The weak preference for the deep layer in the Monte Carlo experiment is of no great significance, but once the re-centered bootstrap has been fired off with a MAP solution in a particular part of parameter space, bootstrap realisations will clearly be more sharply concentrated in that region than is desirable.

 The non-recentered bootstrap output is shown in Figure 6.
-Here there is a much better symmetry in where the anomaly is placed, but smoother models $m_2 \approx m_3$ are under-represented.
-This under-representation is caused by the modestly low probability of drawing models from the prior distribution close to this "knee" point in the maximum-likelihood surface because the MAP solution found by the bootstrap will be, roughly speaking, the closest point on the maximum-likelihood surface to the sample prior-mean for the realization.
-Figure 7 shows the comparable output using MCMC (with heavily decimated sampling output), showing heavier support in the corners of the distribution and for smoother models.
+Here there is a much better symmetry in where the anomaly is placed, but smoother models $(m_2 \approx m_3)$ are under-represented.
+This under-representation is caused by the modestly low probability of drawing models from the prior distribution close to this "knee" point in the maximumlikelihood surface, since the MAP solution found by the bootstrap will be, roughly speaking, the closest point on the maximum-likelihood surface to the sample prior-mean for the realisation.
+Figure 7 shows the comparable output using MCMC (with heavily decimated sampling output), showing heavier support in the corners of the distribution and also for smoother models.